Table of Contents

-Kerala Public Service Commission has announced the notification for the post of PSC Food Safety Officer 2020.
+Kerala Public Service Commission has released the notification for the post of PSC Food Safety Officer 2022.
 All candidates all advised going through the official notification of Kerala PSC before applying it.
 And applications are submitted online only through the official website of the Kerala Public Service Commission after ONE TIME REGISTRATION method until 19th Feb 2020.

 Age Criteria of FSO:

 The prescribed age limit for Food Safety Officer is 18 to 41 years.
 Only Candidates born between 02.01.1980 and 01.01.2003 (both dates included) are eligible to apply for this post.

 Note: In the absence of qualified candidates within the age limit the upper age limit shall be relaxed up to 50 years, but in no case shall the maximum age limit exceed 50 years.

 Candidates aspiring to be a food safety officer should have bachelor’s degree in any one of the following:

 - Oil Technology

 a Masters Degree in Chemistry from a University recognized by any of the Universities in Kerala, or its equivalent qualifications.